edinsoncs/suni-coin/README.md

 # SUNI
-We present you a new project, we are the **SUNI** community that works creating personalized wallets for your projects
+We present you a new project, we are the **SUNI** community that works creating personalized wallets for your projects.
+The blockchain now operates with a simple Proof-of-Stake (PoS) consensus.

 ## Our mission